dabit3/appsync-auth-and-unauth/README.md

 ```

 14. You should now be able to query when logged out, & query & create mutations when logged in.

+#### If you'd like to access the unique identity of the logged in user for user authorization & fine grained access control, you can access the $context.identity.cognitoIdentityId) in the resolver.